LucasIBoczkowski/Portfolio/International Soccer Matches/README.md

 ## Usage

-- Open the `International soccer matches.ipynb` file in Google Colab, Jupyter Notebook or similar, in order to explore the project.
+- Open the `International_soccer_matches.ipynb` file in Google Colab, Jupyter Notebook, or a similar platform to explore the project.

 ## Contact